 How to get started on (or re-start!) your fitness journey

-You’ve come to realise that things maybe aren’t as pert as they once were, you don’t have as much energy as you used to or you’ve realised that your lifestyle isn’t as healthy as you’d like (especially after 6 months of Covid craziness)......and now you're thinking something needs to change!
+You’ve come to realise that things maybe aren’t as pert as they once were, you don’t have as much energy as you used to or you’ve realised that your lifestyle isn’t as healthy as you’d like ......and now you're thinking something needs to change!
 Admitting you need to do something is the first step.
 It’s the second step of actually starting a new lifestyle that’s the daunting and difficult part.
 So I’m going to give you some tips that will help you make the move:

 1) Set your goals – SMART ones.
 Think realistically about what you want to achieve- there’s no point saying you want to be a size smaller in 3 months if you can’t commit to more than half an hr a week for example.

 2) Work out what you like doing and take into consideration the recommended balance of activity you should try and get in a week (150 mins of moderate cardio activity, alongside strength and flexibility workouts).

 3) Look at your diary and work out the time you can dedicate to it – pop it in your diary as you would a meeting and you’re more likely to adhere to it.

 4) Check out your local options and finances – what can you afford to do?
 What sort of accountability do you want, what sort of commitment do you want?

 5) Try different things until you find something you love.
 If it’s a chore you’re going to bore of it quite quickly.
 Get creative too – you could play football in the park with the kids, do some gardening, do some dancing….it doesn’t have to involve going to a gym or a class.

 6) Keep track of your progress – fitness levels, energy levels etc. Do some tests* (as well as measurements) to check your fitness levels at the start and then re-test at certain intervals (every 6-8 weeks).
 And don’t forget to celebrate the small achievements along the way and not just the big end goal.